 Unlike most indoor plants the orchid produces a gorgeous flower that’s impossible to ignore.
 This stunning plant prefers low light and humid climates – so you’ll tend to find these plants thrive in the bathroom.

 Simply place this plant to bask in the glory of a sunny window and water it occasionally as the stems work off the reserves.
 It’s a Mexico native so will love the heat!

-Another low maintenance household plant that looks fantastic.
+A fantastic looking low maintenance plant.
 This plant gets its name because at night-time the leaves curl up, making it look as though it’s praying – cute, huh?
 This plant prefers living in moist soil and indirect light.

-The cast-iron plant is a great choice of household foliage because it can withstand low light, poor-quality soil, spotty watering and a wide range of temperatures.
+The cast-iron plant is a great choice for household foliage because it can withstand low light, poor-quality soil, spotty watering and a wide range of temperatures.

 This plant comes from the same family as pineapples: the Bromeliaceae family.
 The Bromeliad produces beautiful pink, purple and fuchsia flowers that hark back to their tropic origins.

 This beauty grows lovely and large, slowly becoming your party show-stopper.
 The only pressing requirement that Dieffenbachia needs is a curtained window – make sure to protect leaves from too much sun.